JC-Electronics-Design/RGB_Controller_MQTT/README.md

-# The controller will be available soon!
+# The controller will be available soon on Tindie!
 #

 # RGB_Controller_MQTT